xuch2012/UnrealGDK/SpatialGDK/Documentation/content/get-started/gdk-and-starter-project.md

 **Note** You need to ensure that the root folder of the GDK for Unreal repository is called `UnrealGDK` so its path is: `<StarterProjectRepoRoot>\Game\Plugins\UnrealGDK\...`

-[//]: # (TODO: This whole section below deserves some screenshots to show users what to expect.
+[//]: # "TODO: This whole section below deserves some screenshots to show users what to expect.
 This was done well on the Unity onobarding docs.
-Example: https://docs.improbable.io/unity/alpha/content/get-started/get-playing)
+Example: https://docs.improbable.io/unity/alpha/content/get-started/get-playing"

 ### Build dependencies